pippim/pippim.github.io/index.md

 <a id="hdr9"></a>
 <div class="hdr-bar">  <a href="#" class="hdr-btn">Top</a>  <a href="#hdr8" class="hdr-btn">ToS</a>  <a href="#hdr6" class="hdr-btn">ToC</a>  <a href="#hdr10" class="hdr-btn">Skip</a></div>

-# Convert Stack Exchange Posts to Website Answers
+# Convert Stack Exchange Posts to Website Posts

-Converting Stack Exchange Q&A in markdown format isn't as easy as simply copying it over to Github pages.
+Converting thousands of Stack Exchange Q&A in markdown format isn't as easy as simply copying them over to Github Pages.
 To generate Pippim's blog posts fromt Stack Excahgne posts, the python program `stack-to-blog.py` was used.
 The full `stack-to-blog.py` program can be accessed on the [Pippim Website repo](https://github.com/pippim/pippim.github.io/blob/main/StackBlogPost).
 This program automatically: